TheMarex/ba-thesis/text/4_stabilizer.md

 Since the ZMP and CoM trajectory is not adaped, the compensation of environment disturbences is only based on a fast controller raction to leave the reference trajectory a little as possible and the stability margins the ZMP provides.
 However as we will discuss in the evaluation section, this simple approach is already supprisingly resilient.

-### Evaluation

-* Can only compare cartesian stabilizer and player
-* Football experiment
-* Walking straight (with ball, without ball)
-* Walking in a circle (with ball, without ball)
-* Plot all the things.